apace100/origins-docs/docs/types/power_types/active_self.md

 }
 ```

-This example allows the player to consume a sugar item, which would apply a Speed II status effect that would last for 5 seconds.
-The example is bound to the `key.use` keybind, as seen inside the [`key`](../data_types/key.md) object field.
+This example will allow the player that has the power to essentially consume a Sugar item if the player is holding a Sugar item, which would then apply a Speed II status effect that would last for 5 seconds upon pressing the `key.use` keybind.
+(The example is bound to the `key.use` keybind, as seen inside the [`key`](../data_types/key.md) object field.)